maggie-lyman/DAP_Final/README.md

 **To Do as of 3/1**
 1. Email prof about our github - Maggie DONE
-2. Organization - Move regression to separate file - Max
+2. Organization - Move regression to separate file - Max DONE
 3. Readme - What each code and what order - Max
 4. Readme - Data source and description of data - Maggie DONE
 5. Readme - What needs to be modified to replicate - Maggie (mostly) DONE
 6. Readme - Date created, authors, version, packages, package versions - Max
 7. Readme - Link to shiny apps - Maggie DONE
 8. Organization - Rename files - choropleth file to static plot R, shiny apps, write up - Maggie DONE
-9. Organization - Create data folder and images folder, put images in there - Max
+9. Organization - Create data folder and images folder, put images in there - Max DONE
 10. Write up - Research question/background - Max
 11. Write up - Approach taken/coding involved/difficulties - Maggie
 12. Write up - Results and future research - Max